-Place the herbs in a glass jar.
+Step 1: Place the herbs in a glass jar.

-Pour in the glycerin.
+Step 2: Pour in the glycerin.

-Add the water.
+Step 3: Add the water.

-Step 5: Strain it out and keep it in glass.
+Step 5: Strain it out and keep it in a glass bottle.
 In a perfect world, brown glass.
 A small glass vial of it could go in a diaper bag or purse if needed on the go.